GUIDE: What are the steps to choose an ERP for a service company?

 All teams save time in their work when an ERP is implemented:

-- Employees can find all their actions in the same tool.
-Depending on their rights, they can access their projects, their time tracking, their schedule, their expenses and absence management.
-In addition to saving time by having everything on a single platform, the employee experience is also simplified
+– Employees find all of their actions in the same tool.
+Depending on their rights, they access their projects, their time tracking, their planning, their expense and absence management.
+Beyond the time saved in finding everything on a single platform, the employee experience is also simplified

 - Support teams, finance teams and management perform their monitoring, validation and control tasks on a single platform.
 Notifications and tasks are centralized, which makes it possible to move forward more quickly

-A service company that uses an ERP adapted to its business, increases tenfold the visibility on its performance.
+A service company that uses an ERP adapted to its business, increases visibility on its performance tenfold.

 Precise knowledge of project margins.
-Anticipation of projects that are going off-budget.
-Visibility on the utilization rate of collaborators (time spent on billable projects).
+Anticipation on projects that are deviating from their budgets.
+Visibility on utilization rate employees (time spent on billable projects).

 The numerous indicators on the past and projected performance of the company allow to quickly improve the situation by knowing where the improvements are, and gaining anticipation in the decisions.

-The ERP in a service company connects all the teams, but also the stakeholders of the projects on which the company works.
-The ERP is a central solution on which all actors connect and share information.
-This connection brings efficiency in the work and a better quality to the projects.
+ERP in a service company connects all the teams, but also the stakeholders of the projects on which the company is working.
+The ERP is a central solution on which all stakeholders connect and share information.
+This connection brings efficiency in work and better quality to projects.

 Step 1

-When you start your search for an ERP, make sure you identify solutions that are truly dedicated to your business.
-If you are a consulting company for example, do a specific search for an ERP dedicated to consulting companies.
-There are indeed ERP solutions dedicated to all types of businesses and it is not uncommon to find the ones that are best suited to your needs.
+When you start your search for an ERP, make sure you identify the solutions truly dedicated to your business.
+If you are a consulting company for example, carry out a specific search for an ERP dedicated to consulting companies.
+There are in fact ERPs dedicated to all types of professions and it can happen that those that are best suited are poorly targeted.

-For this initial analysis, a thorough search on the internet is sufficient.
+For this initial analysis, an in-depth internet search is sufficient.
 There are software comparators, and especially Google, which allows you to identify the solutions most aligned with your needs.

-Generally, the ideal search should narrow the analysis down to a number of 3-5 solutions.
-It may not be very productive to search beyond that number, as chances are that the initial analysis will allow you to narrow it down.
+Generally, the ideal search should allow the analysis to be restricted to a number of 3 to 5 solutions.
+It may not be very productive to look beyond this number, as chances are the initial analysis will allow you to narrow the number down.

 Prepare your specifications to compare ERPs